 MaryEllen Garcia:

-You know, we'd like to honor and say that here in New Mexico, we did lean into our values this legislative session by strengthening some of the protections for immigrant survivors, which many of our domestic violence survivors are.
+So our providers across the state spent January and have actually spent the last year, really, working to make relationships and build relationships with legislators in Santa Fe.
+And, you know, we'd like to honor and say that here in New Mexico, we did lead into our values this legislative session by strengthening some of the protections for immigrant survivors, which many of our domestic violence survivors are.
 And that was a moral and a practical victory for our state.
 But at the same time, many, many truths can be true.
+It's been more than six years.
 So, we're entering six years of domestic violence providers across New Mexico, which is 32 locations across New Mexico who provide services, have not received a meaningful recurring increase in state funding.
 But as we talked about over a month ago, in those six years, costs have risen dramatically.
 The cost of housing, the cost of insurance, the cost of staffing and utilities have all increased.
 The complexity of survivors reaching out for services has increased, but funding has not.
-And I know that a few communities received that one-time GROappropriation.
+And I know that a few communities received that one-time GRO appropriation.
 And we're all grateful for every dollar that supports survivors.
 But one-time funding has proven to be incredibly difficult because it does not stabilize the workforce.
 It does not sustain shelter beds.
 It does not sustain the crisis hotlines or the crisis response.
-And really, when we're talking about safety in our communities, providers cannot build long-term safety with temporary one-time funding.
-And so right now our domestic violence providers are continuing to operate with uncertainty.
+And really, when we're talking about safety in our communities, providers cannot build long-term safety with temporary, one-time funding.
+And so right now, our domestic violence providers are continuing to operate with uncertainty.

 Susan Morée: